NavasardianMichael/recur-date-based/README.md

 ## Summary

 The project provides a unique functionality related to JavaScript dates.
 It allows generating recurring dates based on a certain input shape.
-Its name is in harmony with its essence: the exported function gives an opportunity to generate additional properties based on the date of the current iteration.
+Its name is in harmony with its essence: the package delivers a functionality of more than just repetitive date generation, but it gives an opportunity to have access to the date of each iteration and generate additional properties based on it.

 <b>The complete documentation is available <a target="_blank" href='https://navasardianmichael.github.io/recur-date-based-docs'>HERE</a></b>.